Smiles, not miles: Valle Crucis 8-year-old hikes 76-mile Foothills Trail

 Jenna said that she and Ryan carried packs weighing 40-45 pounds, with Ayla’s being lighter at 13-14 pounds.

-The Crawleys’ backpack supplies included sleeping bags, thermarests, a water filter, a backpacking stove, minimal clothing, rain gear, trail guides, a first aid kit, a tarp, a tent, headlamps and snacks were distributed in the backpacks.
+The Crawleys’ backpack supplies included sleeping bags, Thermarests, a water filter, a backpacking stove, minimal clothing, rain gear, trail guides, a first aid kit, a tarp, a tent, headlamps and snacks.

-“Luxury items” included a small journal with a pen, a book each, waterproof cameras, a small football and two hammocks.
+“Luxury items” included a small journal with a pen, books, waterproof cameras, a small football and two hammocks.

 “We got out of our campsites really early, so we could hike in the morning when it was cooler,” said Jenna, noting that sometimes the family had traveled its eight miles for the day before noon.